CUH Logo

 • Week 8: full range of motion 90 to 0 degrees (full extension)

-Image of person sitting in a chair with leg extended out at 90 and 40 degree angles
+Illustration of a person sitting in a chair with one leg extended out at a 90 degree angle and the other at full extension (0 degrees).
+A line demonstrates a 45 degree angle.

 Week 12 onwards